-If the territory you selected has data available for the CASA indicators, you can import them; if not, you can just Continue.
+If the locality you selected has data available for the CASA indicators, you can import them; if not, you can just Continue.

-Important: You can Search for territorial data already uploaded by another user.
-If it's useful, you can choose to import it into your account territory.
+Important: You can Search for local data already uploaded by another user.
+If it's useful, you can choose to import it into your account locality.